tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ITMGContextGetInstance()->GetAudioEffectCtrl()->PauseAccompany();
 ```

-### Replay the accompaniment
+### Resume playing back the accompaniment
-This API is used to replay the accompaniment.
+This API is used to resume playing back the accompaniment.
 #### Function prototype
 ```
 ITMGAudioEffectCtrl virtual int ResumeAccompany()